10 Tips to Make Your Next Event More Accessible

 Microsoft’s Accessibility Checker

-Kathy Ma is an Equity, Diversity & Inclusion Consultant and Career Educator.
-Her lived experience, undergraduate studies in Food, Nutrition and Health and continuous education in EDI enables her to work towards uprooting systems of oppression and developing solutions that uplift underrepresented and marginalized identities.
+Kathy Ma is a Justice, Equity, Diversity & Inclusion Consultant and People, Learning, and Engagement Practitioner.
+Her lived experience, education, and continuous learning in social justice enables her to work towards uprooting systems of oppression and developing solutions that uplift underrepresented and marginalized identities.
 Connect with her on LinkedIn.

 Disclaimer: All views and opinions expressed are those of the authors and do not reflect the official policy or position of any other agency, organization, employer, or company, including but not limited to Hikma.